-Has having a baby made you feel ugly?
+Has having a baby made you feel less than attractive?
 Have you noticed thinning hair and are wondering what’s going on?

 The birth of a new baby is supposed to be a beautiful time.
 While it is in many ways, it can also wreak havoc on your body.